 The history of what is now commonly referred to as ‘Byzantine music’ began shortly following the Crucifixion of Christ.
 Gathering in secret due to persecution, the earliest Christians took musical influence from the Jewish, Syrian, Roman, Palestinian, and Greek traditions.
 Most of these influences were based on their geographical locations.
 Through the conquests of Alexander the Great, a few hundred years earlier, the Hellenic tradition of music was widespread throughout the Middle East.
 The first hymns were not new creations but were known as ‘paraphrases,’ or a set of new text added to an existing melody and were all sung monophonically.
 The early Christians endured persecution, and in this they held close their traditions including a simplistic form of their hymns.
 This later changed after three hundred years when both the epicenter of Constantinople was established and Christianity was designated as the state religion.

 The fourth to seventh centuries are referred to as the transitional period of Byzantine music and the solidification of the Church of Christ.
 The Ecumenical Councils formulated solutions that define Church doctrine to this day.
 New hymns were developed to satisfy various and additional needs within the services.
 The call and response between the clergy and congregation lasted until this time with no distinction between the people and a designated voice, such as a choir or a cantor.
-The worshipers attending the service would act as the ‘response’ part of the dialogue, returning the petitions of the priest or deacon. century a slight departure occurs from, the lack of leading voices, due to the addition of new hymns.
+The worshipers attending the service would act as the ‘response’ part of the dialogue, returning the petitions of the priest or deacon.
+Later in the century a slight departure occurs from, the lack of leading voices, due to the addition of new hymns.
 As the people could not all be expected to learn and memorize these new arrivals, churches appointed choristers to lead the congregation with gestures and signals.
 This was a more disorganized and earlier version of the modern-day choir, with what would now be considered the conductor or director acting in the formal role as appointed chorister.
-New melodies were commissioned by the Fathers of the Church specifically to priests in the 5century, incorporating both new libretto and for the first time, new melodies.
+New melodies were commissioned by the Fathers of the Church specifically to priests in the fifth century, incorporating both new libretto and for the first time, new melodies.
 This was when many new hymns came about in formats that are utilized in every service to this day, such as the kontakia and troparia.

 The core of Christian hymnography concentrated in Constantinople between the eighth and eleventh centuries, and during this time monasteries became the centers of musical innovation.
 Particularly Saint Ioannis of Damascus was integral in introducing a more melodic standard of execution of music.
 He composed and created various hymns and methods.
 Particular emphasis was placed on internalizing the musical innovation and progress of Christian hymnography.
 The desire to stay isolated from outside musical influence had been steadfast since the beginning of Christianity, but was particularly strong during this time.
 The fourteenth century drew an end to the Old Byzantine history of Orthodox music.
 With this solid basis, it offered a crucial foundation and ushered in the next phases of music in the Church.
 The Middle Byzantine era of hymnal music lasts from the fourteenth to the nineteenth century.
 It early on featured the continued elaboration and progression of the hymnography and notation, particularly by Ioannis Koukouzelis.
 The New Byzantine part began in 1821 and is defined by the masterful renovations to Byzantine notation, by Bishop Chrysanthos of Madtya.
 His style simplified and more importantly, standardized Byzantine music for the entire Church.